aiden77mori/aiden77mori/README.md

 "Your success is my happiness, I always do my best for your success."
 This is my goal.

-Thanks for looking to my profile.
-I'm Vladyslav and full stack Web & Mobile | Blockchain developer with over 4 years of experience.
+😄 I'm Vladyslav and full stack Web & Mobile | Blockchain developer with over 4 years of experience.

-Here are my skills.
+⚡ Here are my skills.
 - Back-end & Front-end Development
 - React/Angular/Vue/Next
 - Javascript/jQuery/Typescript/Coffeescript/ECMA